ceres-c/ceres-c.github.io/_posts/2016-02-16-booting-kali-surface.md

 ## Creation ##
 It sounds a bit pompous, doesn't it?

-To create de medium you simply have to download the ISO from Kali website and use rufus (default settings are ok) to make a bootable USB.
+To create an install device you simply have to download the ISO from Kali website and use rufus (default settings are ok) to make a bootable USB.
 "Iso image mode" worked for me, so it should do for you too.

 ## Get it to work ##
 The USB made with rufus won't be recognised by rEFInd.